soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

     ![The screen displays the options available for a dashboard.
 Red arrows point to Create Device Templates.](media/create-device-templates.png "Device Templates")

-2. Select _Custom_ to define our own type of hardware
+2. Select _Custom_ to define our own type of hardware.

     ![The screen shows the Device Template menu item is selected.
 The device template tile option for the Custom template is circled.](media/new-template-custom.png "Custom Template")